Greece warns of 'technical delay' to early bailout exit plan

 Asked about the extension, Venizelos said it could be for "weeks or a few days".
 Finance Minister Gikas Hardouvelis also confirmed there could be a delay of a "short period" to the bailout.
 Neither specified what the technical reasons were.

-Samaras is hoping that ditching the unpopular bailout program will help him win over opposition lawmakers and scrape his government through a presidential vote in February, which could otherwise trigger early elections.
+Samaras is hoping that ditching the unpopular bailout programme will help him win over opposition lawmakers and scrape his government through a presidential vote in February, which could otherwise trigger early elections.

 Greek stocks fell 2.6 percent in afternoon trade and Greek 10-year bond yields rose 12 basis points to 8.48 percent.